marip8/reach_roscon_2023/1_standard_reach_study/README.md

 - [ ] Open the reach study database (`/tmp/study_2/reach.db.xml`) and introspect its contents

 ### 3. Generate a heat map for the results of the reach study
-- [ ] Use [this script](https://github.com/ros-industrial/reach/blob/1.6.0/scripts/heat_map_generator.py) to generate a heat map for the results of a reach study
+- [ ] Use [this script](heat_map_generator.py) to generate a heat map for the results of a reach study
     ```commandline
-    python3 heat_map_generator.py <reach database file> <workpiece mesh file>
+    python3 heat_map_generator.py /tmp/study_2/reach.db.xml `ros2 pkg prefix reach_ros`/share/reach_ros/demo/config/part.ply
     ```
+  > Note: this script can be found in `reach` repository, however there is small bug with the current version.
+See this [issue](https://github.com/ros-industrial/reach/issues/67).
+  > Note: the generalized command for this script is `python3 heat_map_generator.py <reach database file> <workpiece mesh file>`
   > Note: the mesh provided to this script should be the same mesh from which the reach study target poses were generated

 ### 4. Relax the constraint on the orientation of the tool z-axis and re-run the reach study